azuline/repertoire/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-### Scratchpad

-Since GQL API can create release, need to have functions to scan its tracks for
-cover art and/or upload art.